Ayurveda Detox Tea

 Which drink is best for detox according to Ayurveda?

-I swear by CCF tea—cumin, coriander, and fennel—for Ayurvedic detox.
-It’s gentle, balances all doshas, and keeps my digestion smooth while flushing toxins.
+I swear by CCF tea—cumin, coriander, and fennel.
+It’s gentle, and is traditionally used for all doshas, and it helps my digestion feel smoother while supporting the body’s natural cleansing.
 Perfect for daily sipping!

 What are the side effects of Ayurveda detox?